Learning Remote Sensing Object Detection with Single Point Supervision: Experiments

 Second, considering that the number, adjacent distance and appearance of objects are the three key factors that influence the quality of pseudo boxes, we design specific experiments to quantitatively investigate the impact of the first two factors by keeping the object appearance unchanged.
 Specifically, we use the ``copy-and-paste" strategy (see the sub-figures with blue boxes in Fig.~\ref{fig_feadisnumcopy}(a)) to generate multiple identical objects with controllable density.
 As shown in Fig.~\ref{fig_feadisnumcopy}(b) and \ref{fig_feadisnumcopy}(c), the quality of generated boxes degrades as the object density increases.

 Finally, we keep the density of the semantic response maps unchanged and investigate the influence of densely packed objects to the discriminative feature extraction.
 Specifically, we shift and fuse the single-object response to synthesize a pseudo dense-object response map.
 In this way, we build a control group with identical object density in the response maps but different feature representations in the feature extraction module.
 As shown in Fig.~\ref{fig_feadisnumcopy}(b) and Fig.~\ref{fig_feadisnumcopy}(c), the \textit{mIoU} scores of the pseudo boxes generated from the control group are significantly higher than those obtained from the images with dense objects.
-The experimental results clearly validate that densely packed objects in RS images can hinder the discriminative feature extraction and thus degrade the quality of pseudo boxes.
+The experimental results clearly validate that densely packed objects in RS images can hinder the discriminative feature extraction and thus degrade the quality of pseudo boxes. {With our sparse feature guidance scheme, the $\textit{mIoUs}$ of generated pseudo labels in different density intervals are increased.
+The qualitative results demonstrate the effectiveness of our method in handling the densely packed objects.}